codemagic-ci-cd/codemagic-docs/content/yaml/building-a-react-native-app.md

     - xcode-project build-ipa --workspace "ios/MyReact.xcworkspace" --scheme "MyReact"

-## Publishing
+## Testing and publishing

+To test and publish a React Native app:

+* The code for testing a React Native app also goes under `scripts`, before build commands.
+An example for testing a React Naive app can be found [here](../yaml/testing/#react-native-unit-test).
-All generated artifacts can be published to external services.
-The available integrations currently are email, Slack, Google Play and App Store Connect.
+* All generated artifacts can be published to external services.
+The available integrations currently are email, Slack and Google Play.
+It is also possible to publish elsewhere with custom scripts (e.g. Firebase App Distribution).
 Script examples for all of them are available [here](../yaml/distribution/#publishing).